siemd2/BreadWinner/README.md

 3. Browse through the list of available jobs in your chosen category.
 4. Tap on a job to view more details and click apply if it is a good fit.

-## Contact 📬

-For any further questions, please reach out to me at siemadebesay@gmail.com.

 ## Screenshots 📸

 ### Home Screen